CASEY'S GENERAL STORES, INC.

 - Evaluate the need for, and provisions of, any new employment agreements, including severance arrangements, between the Company and the CEO and other executive officers, including the amendment of any such existing agreements.

-- From time to time, but at least once every three years, retain a compensation consultant to assist the Committee in the review of director compensation, and annually review and make recommendations to the Board with respect to the compensation of directors.
+- From time to time, but at least once every three years, retain a compensation consultant to assist the Committee in the review of executive and director compensation.
+Annually review and make recommendations to the Board with respect to the compensation of directors.

 - Make regular reports to the Board.